Phone: (866) 282-7259

 Q: I don’t have a BFA degree.
 Can I still be admitted to an MFA program?

 A: Yes.
-Succeeding in the MFA in Emergent Media program at Champlain College will depend mostly on your ability to creatively problem-solve and collaboratively develop solutions for a wide range of projects.
-Your success in the program will depend on your ability to innovate and your having a deep desire to learn.
+Succeeding in the MFA or MS in Emergent Media programs at Champlain College will depend mostly on your ability to creatively problem-solve and collaboratively develop solutions for a wide range of projects.
+Your success in the program will depend on your ability to innovate and your deep desire to learn.
+Students who demonstrate appropriate qualifications may be admitted from a wide range of bachelor’s degrees.

-Q: What's the structure of the program?
+Q: What's the structure of the MFA and MS in Emergent programs?
 How much will I be learning hard skills vs. theory?

-A: The MFA program is a mix of both theory and practice.
-The program provides you the foundational information and theory from which to build upon — this learning remains relevant no matter what technological advances are made.
-Electives provide you the opportunity to dig deeper into a hard skill-based area of interest (ex. programming, video or graphic design) where you'll learn specific pieces of software and techniques.
+A: The Master of Science in Emergent Media (MSEM), which is the first half of the Master of Fine Arts in Emergent Media (MFA), focuses more on theory and the collaborative production process.
+The program provides you foundational information and theory on which to build — this learning remains relevant no matter what technological advances are made.
+In the full MFA program, electives provide you the opportunity to dig deeper into hard skills in your area of interest (ex. programming, video or graphic design) where you'll learn specific pieces of software and techniques to be deployed in the media project which is part of the MFA thesis.

 Q: Do I need to take a GMAT or GRE to apply?